Mature Masculine

 The Extremist shadow emerges when tradition feels constraining, when teachers seem limited, when independence feels threatened.
 The Mature Seeker asks: "What wisdom am I rejecting?
 What can I learn from those who sought before me?"

-He can be independent without being isolated.
-Questioning without being dismissive.
-Seeking without being arrogant.
+The Extremist, come into balance, can be independent without being isolated, questioning without being dismissive, seeking without being arrogant.

 "The individual has always had to struggle to keep from being overwhelmed by the tribe."